RyanBabou/Assignments/data structure/assignment5.md

 T = Tombstone

-Introducing the tombstone makes the searches slower because the probe has to keep checking past deleated cells instead pof stopping right away.
+Introducing the tombstone makes the searches slower because the probe has to keep checking past deleated cells instead of stopping right away.